-Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Medical Genetics and Genomics or possess qualifications judged acceptable to the Review Committee. ^(Core)
+Subspecialty physician faculty members must have current certification in the specialty by the American Board of Radiology or the American Osteopathic Board of Radiology, or possess qualifications judged acceptable to the Review Committee.
+(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a certifying board of the American Board of Medical Specialties (ABMS) or the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

 - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.b.
-The Review Committee will also accept current ABMGG certification in either clinical genetics and genomics or clinical biochemical genetics. ^(Core)
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
+Subspecialty physician faculty members must have post-residency experience in abdominal radiology, including fellowship education.
+(Core)